open-organization/open-org-leaders-manual/fattorini-innovation-through-community.md

 "Open innovation" occurs when a company sharing information also listens to the feedback and suggestions from outside the company.
 As a company, we don't just look at the crowd for ideas.
 We innovate in, with, and through communities.

-You may know that "[the best way to have a good idea is to have a lot of ideas](https://www.goodreads.com/author/quotes/52938.Linus\_Pauling)."
-You can't always expect to have the right idea on your own, so having different point of views on your product is essential.
+You may know that "the best way to have a good idea is to have a lot of ideas."[^pauling-ideas] You can't always expect to have the right idea on your own, so having different point of views on your product is essential.

 How many truly disruptive ideas can a small company (like Nethesis) create?
 We're all young, caucasian, and European—while in our community, we can pick up a set of inspirations from a variety of people, with different genders, backgrounds, skills, and ethnicities.